japgolly/clear-config/README.md

 * after hours of frustration: "That setting isn't even used any more?!
   Why the hell is it still all over our deployment config?!
-  Why didn't person X remove this specific piece of text in this big blob of text in this completely separate deployment repo at the same time they made their code change?"
+  Why didn't person X magically know to remove this specific piece of text in this big blob of text in this completely separate deployment repo at the same time they made their code change?"

 This library endeavours to provide **clarity**.
 When you get an instance of your config, you also get a report that describes:

 * where config comes from
-* what values each config source provides
 * how config sources override other sources
+* what values each config source provided
 * what config keys are in use
-* what the ultimate config (value) is
+* what the total, resulting config is
 * which config is still hanging around is actually stale and no longer in use

+*(sample report below)*

 # Walkthrough